ekutt/AndroidImageConverter/README.md

 **Note:** Autoconf projects are generally not buildable on Windows.
 Windows users can build the libraries using WSL or MSYS.

 ##### Cross Building LibTIFF with Clang for Android
-Extract the libtiff source to the directory of your choice and copy the following script (build-lib.sh) to the libtiff source root directory.
+Extract the libtiff source to the directory of your choice and copy and run the following script (build-lib.sh) to the libtiff source root directory.

 	#!/bin/bash